 Businesses thinking about solar today need to understand these financial incentives, how they are changing, and why it is important to act now to reap the largest financial gains.

 The federal Investment Tax Credit (ITC) is a universal and important incentive for solar customers.
 Unlike a tax deduction, which only reduces a company’s taxable income, the ITC gives any business with tax liability a federal tax credit on its solar investment.
-In 2020, the ITC rate is twenty-six (26%) percent.
+Currently, the ITC rate is twenty-six (26%) percent.
 This means that a business making an investment of $100,000 in solar would offset its federal tax bill by $26,000 in the first year alone.

 Accelerated Depreciation Increases Solar ROI